 The gymnasium in the Temple is home to a variety of food and drink, including the popular teriyaki chicken plate lunch, Asian chicken salad, sushi and delicious Japanese sweets called manju.
 Volunteers will be pouring complimentary hot green tea, but if that’s too much heat on a warm summer day, head outside for a cold glass of craft beer and a tasty teriyaki burger.
 For a real Japanese experience, try the sake – Kampai (“Cheers”)!

-Visit the “Song, Art and Somen” Area, located underneath the Temple to cool off.
+Visit “Arts & Eats Underground”, located underneath the Temple to cool off.
 Just enter the Temple gates on Lawrence Street, turn right and go down the stairs.
 There you will find refreshing chilled somen (thin wheat flour noodles) and other snacks.
-Your friends and family can experience karaoke: a sing-along to words on a screen to express your vocal star power!
 Watch live Japanese-inspired art demonstrations by local artists.
-Their skillful art work will be on sale so you can take a piece of Japan and the festival home with you.

 Our fine selections in the Japanese-themed marketplace will have you browsing through jewelry, anime, pottery, fine art, apparel and more.
 The marketplace will include informational booths representing Japanese and Japanese American organizations which are so vital to our community.

-Although the Cherry Blossom Festival is the largest fundraiser for the operations and programs of the Tri-State/Denver Buddhist Temple, it relies on the volunteer efforts of Temple members and nonmembers alike.
-Japanese Americans, students of Asian studies and aficionados of Japanese food, entertainment and culture are all invited to volunteer their time to the festival.
-Please contact us at firstname.lastname@example.org for volunteer information.
+The Cherry Blossom Festival is the largest fundraiser for the operations and programs of the Tri-State/Denver Buddhist Temple and relies on the volunteer efforts of Temple members and nonmembers alike.
+We invite the community to volunteer their time to the festival.
+Please submit the volunteer form to sign up today!